miutaku/rec-twitcasting/README.md

 # API Key

-You can get the API key from the official page [here](https://twitcasting.tv/developerapp.php).
+You can get the API key from [twitcasting.tv official page](https://twitcasting.tv/developerapp.php).

-## Note

-Make sure to set the Callback URL to `http://<BACKEND_SERVER>:8888/get-twitcasting-code`.

 # Diagram